DONGSEOM/Firebase-PostgreSQL-Sync/README.md

 6. Change  databaseURL: "https://xx.firebaseio.com" in index.js

-7. Chnage your PostgreSQL credentials to index.js.
+7. Chnage your PostgreSQL connection to index.js.

 ## Running the application